Here’s a true story from my early career.

 The Penny Scarcity Story

 We have to step aside, again, for The Penny Scarcity Story.
 Around 1977, inflation was high.
 The penny lost so much value that people didn’t bother to carry the little coin.
 Instead, when change was made for purchases, and that change included pennies, those pennies were only pocketed or pursed long enough to get them home, where they would be dropped into a jar, or shoebox, or ashtray, where they would remain, never to be pocketed or pursed again.
 The result was a scarcity of pennies, a shortage so severe the national news networks reported about it.
-Curtis even talked about on his new broadcasts.
+Curtis even talked about it on his news broadcasts.
 This part about Curtis will be important in a few minutes.

 So, I’m standing in my apartment looking at two big bags of pennies, which Gary says is my court ordered payment.
 That’s two hundred dollars… in pennies… two hundred times one hundred… twenty thousand pennies.
 “You’re paying in pennies?”
 I asked.
 “Yes.”
 Gary answered as he and Stan each beamed a smug grin – Gary’s was ear to ear.